Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

     -----END NEW CERTIFICATE REQUEST-----
     ```

-4. Logon to the Symantec CA and navigate to **Get an RA Cert** from the tasks.
+4. Logon to the DigiCert CA and navigate to **Get an RA Cert** from the tasks.

    a.
 Provide the CSR content from Step 3 in the designated text box.